Tech-for-Sustainable-Development/.github/profile/README.md

 </div>

 <div align="center">

-# TSDN
+# Tech SDG Network

-<div Align="left"> Technology For Sustainable Development & Network </div>
+Technology For Sustainable Development & Network.

 ### **Build something useful together.**

 </div>

-A young, open global collective for people exploring technology, sustainable development, and practical projects.
+A young and open global collective for people exploring technology, sustainable development, and practical projects.

 <br>

+Tech SDG Network is an open network for people who want to explore problems and build practical projects around technology, research, sustainable development, environmental issues, and governance.
+The focus is on local problems, local development, and practical approaches to environmental challenges.

 `GITHUB / ABOUT`